An-Nasir Yusuf: Relations with Crusaders

 An-Nasir had contact and correspondence with the European Crusaders, and tried to reach an accord with the barons of Acre.
 He indirectly suggested to King Louis IX of France the possibility of surrendering Jerusalem to Louis, in return for assistance in conquering Egypt.
 But Louis, who had already lost an army in Egypt during the Seventh Crusade and was still trying to free his imprisoned soldiers, was not willing yet to make such a deal.
 Louis did, however, send his royal armorer to Damascus to purchase materials to make crossbows, and in 1254, An-Nasir signed a truce with the Crusaders.

 The Mongols

+As early as 1243-1244, An-Nasir Yusuf, while ruler of Aleppo, had sent an envoy to the Mongol ruler Arghun Aqa.
+In 1245-1246 he was paying tribute to the Mongols, and sent an envoy to the court of Güyük Khan in Karakorum, and again sent another to the court of the Khan in 1250.

 The Egyptian ruler Aybak was murdered in 1257 and his young son al-Mansur Ali, only 15 years old, became the new sultan, with Qutuz as vice-sultan.
 The following year (1258) the Mongols led by Hulagu Khan sacked Baghdad.